Parramatta Light Rail – Stabling & Maintenance Facility

 The Gold Coast Light Rail (GCLR) is Queensland’s first ever light rail system.
 It’s a major step forward in transforming the Gold Coast into a modern, accessible city, and is the largest transport infrastructure project undertaken on the Gold Coast.
 GCLR runs over 20 kilometres, and has 19 stations from Helensvale to Broadbeach South.

-Light rail in the Gold Coast will be built in stages, responding to our city’s growth.
+Light rail in the Gold Coast will be built in stages, responding to the city’s growth.
 Stages 1 and 2 were completed in 2014 and 2017, with the announcement for Stage 3A funding in November 2019.

 Mount Victoria Area Remodelling